-From lightweight party-starters to beefy boomboxes, this list features our pick of the top Bluetooth speakers for sharing good vibes as you go.
+From lightweight party starters to beefy boomboxes, this list features our best Bluetooth speaker picks for sharing good vibes on the go.
 We’ve tested every model in a range of real-world situations, to sort the sweet-sounding wheat from the sonic chaff.
 Because tinny tunes can get in the bin.

 Looking for Bluetooth bangers on a budget?
-Check out our round-up of fantastic cheap speakers.
+Check out our round-up of the best cheap speakers.
 But if you’re prepared to pay more for superior portable audio, the guide below has got you covered.
-The playlist’s up to you.
+The playlist is up to you.

 If your best-selling Bluetooth speaker isn’t broken, why mess with the recipe?
 Luckily, JBL knows just what to tweak without souring the fantastic flavour of its Flip series.
 Lightly rebranded in line with the rest of JBL’s range, the Flip 6 is a familiar fabric-wrapped cylinder capable of superb wireless sound.